zimaexe/spotnet/research/zkLend_liquidation_research.md

 The zkLend liquidation process is unique compared to other lending protocols, such as Aave.
 Unlike these protocols, zkLend does not allow liquidators to fully liquidate a position, regardless of how low the health factor is.
 Instead, the current design permits liquidators to partially liquidate undercollateralized positions, ensuring that the user remains undercollateralized after the liquidation.

-The deployed Spotnet contract is yet to be liquidized by zkLend as evident by:
+The deployed Spotnet contract is yet to be liquidated by zkLend as evident by:
 1. lack of `Liquidation` event from zkLend Events.
 2. collateral balance remains the same.